rollin340/ldap_nifi_airflow/README.md

 ### "Insufficient Permissions" when logging in to NiFi
 This means that the account exists, but has not been configured for any permissions within NiFi.
 Refer to the [NiFi details section for the steps required](#adding-permissions-for-users-to-login).

-### I can't create any processes, even as the admin
+### I can't create any NiFi processes, even as the admin
 This means that you have not yet added certain policies for the user.
 Note that this is required even for the administrator account, who by default does not have these permissions.
 Refer to the [NiFi details section for the steps required.](#giving-users-permissions-to-view-nifi-processes)

 ### Your user has no roles and/or permissions! when logging into Airflow